Be Prepared to Face Sudden, Unexpected Crises

-Offered Live-Remote with hands-on Instructors, the cornerstone of ICM’s upcoming Certified Crisis Communication ManagerTM program, this intensive course focuses on managing sudden crises and techniques for preventing smoldering internal business issues from going “public” or minimizing the damage to the organization’s ongoing business when public disclosure cannot be avoided.
+Our Live-Remote Crisis Communication Certification Course is offered with hands-on instruction by industry expert Deb Hileman.
+This course is the cornerstone of ICM’s upcoming Certified Crisis Communication ManagerTM program, and focuses on managing sudden crises and techniques for preventing smoldering internal business issues from going “public” or minimizing the damage to the organization’s ongoing business when public disclosure cannot be avoided.

 Enrollment is limited to provide ample opportunity for group discussion and individual participation in presentations, discussions and hands-on exercises.